 Choose your contractor carefully

-Minnesota requires roofing contractors performing residential work in St. Cloud to register with the Minnesota Department of Labor and Industry under Minn.
-Stat. § 326B.092, which mandates proof of general liability insurance and workers' compensation coverage.
-Verify any contractor's registration status through the MN Department of Labor and Industry's online license lookup, and confirm insurance certificates, customer reviews, and registration status before signing any contract.
+Minnesota requires roofing contractors performing residential work in St. Cloud to register with the Minnesota Department of Labor and Industry as a residential contractor under Minn.
+Stat. § 326B.092.
+Registration requires proof of general liability insurance and workers' compensation coverage.
+Homeowners should verify registration status through the MN Department of Labor and Industry's online license lookup, confirm insurance certificates, check reviews, and verify registration status before signing any contract.

 10